brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 > Self-attention is a mechanism that enables a model to weigh the importance of different elements within a single input sequence to better understand the context and relationships between them, regardless of their distance in the sequence.

 The input to a self-atttention layer is a sequence of N items (e.g. words or tokens), each represented by a vector of dimension d (the embedding size, or model dimension).
 Because the inputs and outputs of a self-attention layer have the exact same shape, the layers can be stacked on top of each other (e.g. in a Transformer Encoder).
+The Tensor Shape that is being inputted is `(Sequence Length, Embedding Dimension)` or more commonly in the batch setting `(Batch Size, Sequence Length, Embedding Dimension)`.

 The output of the self-attention layer is a new sequenc eof N vectors, where each output vector is a _contextualized representation_ of the corresponding input item i.e. a list of new, context-aware word embeddings.
 It retains the exact same shape as the input.